-D) The Goal Functional Diagram.
-The Goal Functional Diagram represents the behavioral view of the organization, how the task/activity related to each subgoal must be executed in order to fulfill the scheme root goal.
-It is important to highlight that there are three different types of goal execution: sequential, parallel and choice.
+The Goal Functional Diagram represents the functional view of the root goals of the schemes.
+In other words, it depicts how the task/activity related to each subgoal must be executed in order to fulfill the scheme root goal (that is the plans to reach the root goal).
+It is important to highlight that there are three different types of goal fulfillment: sequential, parallel and choice.
 If two goals are related with a sequential relationship then the target goal can be reached only after that the source goal is reached.
 If two goals are related with a parallel relationship then both goals can be simultaneously reached.
 Finally, a choice relationship indicates that it is possible to choose the goal to be achieved.
-A GFD is realized by means of a UML activity diagram.
-The elements of this diagrams are:

-The Goal is here represented by an activity where the name is the goal's id.
-According to Moise+ model, in a GFD it is possible to decompose goal in sub-goals by means of a plan operator.
-There are three different kinds of plan operator: sequence, parallelism and choice, the first means that a goal g_i (having two sub-goals $g{i,i}$ and $g{i,i+j}$ can be achieved only if the sequence of $g{i,i}$ and $g{i,i+j}$ is terminated.
+A GFD in MoT is realized by means of a UML activity diagram where the Goal is represented by an activity where the name is the goal's id.
+In a GFD the plans to reach the goals are also defined.
+There are three different kinds of plan operator: sequence, parallelism and choice, the first means that a goal g_i (having two sub-goals $g{i,i}$ and $g{i,i+j}$) can be achieved only if the sequence of $g{i,i}$ and $g{i,i+j}$ is terminated.
 All of them can be easily represented by means of the UML activity diagram syntax, for instance the parallelism is represented through the fork and the choice through the decision diamond.
 Sequence is represented by a straight arrow line.